mnrlwatr/signin-servlet/readme.md

-# Veeery simple Sign in/Sign out using Servlets
+# Veeery simple Sign up/Sign in using Servlets